-An elegy of a sort for one of my old Springfield neighborhoods, published on IT’s old Forum page under the name J. W. Pollock, a pen name I used now and again when an issue had in it too many pieces by me.
+An elegy of a sort for one of my old Springfield neighborhoods, published on IT’s old Forum page and (it turned out) a dry run for my future column.
+The piece appeared under the name J. W. Pollock, a pen name I used now and again when an issue of the paper had in it too many pieces by me.
 (I described myself coyly as “a social critic and life-long resident o f Springfield.”)

 As a teenager I lived with my family a block from the statehouse.
 I later realized that it was as foolhardy as living near the Thames docks during World War II’s Battle of Britain.
-A state government too eager to accommodate the cars of its workers devastated the place, We were poor renters who barely kept ahead of the bombs; the state bought and razed three of the Krohes' former homes.
+We were poor renters who barely kept ahead of the bombs—a state government too eager to accommodate the cars of its workers devastated that place and then two others nearby where we had taken refuge.
 The area remains desolate to this day.
-When the State of Illinois builds a parking lot, it builds it to last.

 Most of them were 19th century houses built for a 19th century life; some were three stories or more in height, with wide front porches with swings and stone hitching posts near the curb, as solid and substantial as the men who built them.